Tinker-Twins/MARL-Simulator/README.md

 	Use `actionsOut[i]` to define manual controls during `Heuristic Only` behaviour.

-Attach this script to the agent along with `BehaviourParameters` and `DecesionRequester` scripts inbuilt with the ML-Agents Unity Package (just search their names in `Add Component` dropdown menu of the agent gameobject).
+Attach this script to the agent along with `BehaviourParameters` and `DecisionRequester` scripts inbuilt with the ML-Agents Unity Package (just search their names in `Add Component` dropdown menu of the agent gameobject).

 ### Debugging